datagrok-ai/public/help/develop/admin/architecture.md

 Also, Postgres data protocol is very popular and is used in a number of big data solutions, as well as in cloud databases.
 If necessary, we can switch to a scalable solution like Aurora or CocroachDB without having to change a lot of code.

+Datagrok Virtual Machine can use single PostgreSQL instance, or Amazon RDS out-of-the-box.

 The schema has the following tables: